How much does the ceremony cost and when do we need to pay?

 Yes, but please discuss this with the registrars on the day.

-- Do I sign in the register in my new married name?
+Do I sign in the schedule in my new married name?

-No. You sign the marriage register using your existing signature.
+No. You sign the marriage schedule using your existing signature.

 Yes.
 If you have booked your honeymoon abroad in your new name, Form PD2 (completed by us) allows you to obtain a fresh passport, in your new married name, in advance of your honeymoon travel.
 Contact us for more information.

 Can we have a marriage ceremony anywhere?

 For civil ceremonies, you can be married in any register office in England and Wales, or in any approved premises licensed by the local authority.